Fast Company: History

 Under former editor-in-chief Robert Safian, Fast Company was recognized by the American Society of Magazine Editors with the magazine of the year in 2014.

 Stephanie Mehta was appointed editor-in-chief in February 2018, after having worked at Vanity Fair, Bloomberg, Fortune, and The Wall Street Journal.
 Fast Company is owned by Mansueto Ventures and has its headquarters in Manhattan.

 In September 2022, the Fast Company website, fastcompany.com, was compromised in an attack, and racist messages were sent to Apple iPhones.
 The site was accessed to send push notifications that the company identified as "obscene and racist".
 Consequently, the site was taken offline for eight days.

-In 2024, the company won The Society Of Publication Designers silver medal for its "World Changing Ideas" and six gold medals for its projects, including "Selena Gomez and the Meteoric Rise of Rare Beauty", "YouTube’s Game Day", "Brands That Matter", "The Recommender Gift Guide", and gold in the Best Of Science/Business/Technology category, as well as for the redesign of the magazine, which launched with the Eva Longoria issue.

 In March 2025, Fast Company and Inc. tightened their paywalls to grow consumer revenue amid traffic volatility, with four daily stories being reserved only for paying subscribers.
 Mehta said that "traffic is really fickle, and we have to find more ways to build a direct connection with our audiences."
 She also predicted Mansueto's consumer business (one-third of the company's overall annual revenue) to see double-digit growth in 2025.
 In June 2025, Mansueto Ventures laid off 13 employees, including numerous editors and reporters at Fast Company and Inc.